flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/hyd.md

     !!! info ""
         Note : The PTU is inhibited during the first engine start and automatically tested during the second engine start.

 - OFF:
     - Both PTU valve close stopping power transfer.
 - FAULT:
-    -  This amber light comes on, and the ECAM caution appears, if the green or the yellow reservoir overheat, have low air pressure or have a low fluid level.
+    -  Aamber light and ECAM caution appears, if the green or the yellow reservoir overheat, have low air pressure or have a low fluid level.
 It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.

 ### RAT MAN ON

-Manually extends the RAT at any time.
+- Manually extends the RAT at any time.
 The RAT is extended automatically if AC BUS 1 and AC BUS 2 are lost.

 ---